Juan José Gutiérrez Mayorga

 Juan José Gutiérrez Mayorga (born 1958) is a Guatemalan businessman who is the Chairman of CMI Foods, a part of Corporación Multi Inversiones, a corporation founded in Guatemala in 1920.
-CMI currently employs people in 14 countries in 3 continents.
+CMI currently employs 54,000 people in 15 countries in 2 continents.

 In 2005, Newsweek Magazine included Juan José Gutiérrez as one of the "10 Big Thinkers For Big Business", along with Steven Case, Thomas Middelhoff, and Pierre Omidyar, among others.
-Additionally, he is a member of the Board of Directors of the Juan Bautista Gutierrez Foundation.
+Additionally, he is a member of the Board of Directors of the Juan Bautista Gutierrez Foundation, as president.

 Family

 His grandfather, Juan Bautista Gutiérrez, was one of the founders of Multi-Inversiones, S.A.
 In the 1920s, Juan Bautista Gutiérrez opened a store in San Cristóbal Totonicapán, in western Guatemala.
 In 1936 he founded Molino Excélsior (flour mill) and in 1965 he started poultry operations upon the purchase of Villalobos farm.
 It was in the 1970s when, as an initiative of his son Dionisio Gutiérrez Sr., he entered the fried chicken business, creating Pollo Campero.

 On October 3, 1974.
 Dionisio Gutiérrez Sr. and Alfonso Bosch both died in a plane crash near San José Pinula as they traveled to Honduras to provide assistance to Hurricane Fifi victims.